Advance Care Planning: Healthcare Directives

 Of course, check with those you choose as your healthcare proxy and alternate before you name them officially.
 Make sure they are comfortable with this responsibility.

 Give copies of your advance directive to your healthcare proxy and alternate proxy.
 Give your doctor a copy for your medical records.
-Tell key family members and friends where you keep a copy.
+Tell close family members and friends where you keep a copy.
 If you have to go to the hospital, give staff there a copy to include in your records.
-Because you might change your advance directive in the future, it’s a good idea to keep track of who receives a copy.
+Because you might change your advance directive in the future, it's a good idea to keep track of who receives a copy.

 Review your advance care planning decisions from time to time—for example, every 10 years, if not more often.
 You might want to revise your preferences for care if your situation or your health changes.
 Or, you might want to make adjustments if you receive a serious diagnosis; if you get married, separated, or divorced; if your spouse dies; or if something happens to your proxy or alternate.
-If your preferences change, make sure your doctor, proxy, and family know about them.
+If your preferences change, you will want to make sure your doctor, proxy, and family know about them.

 What happens if you have no advance directive or have made no plans and you become unable to speak for yourself?
 In such cases, the state where you live will assign someone to make medical decisions on your behalf.
 This will probably be your spouse, your parents if they are available, or your children if they are adults.
 If you have no family members, the state will choose someone to represent your best interests.

-For More Information About Setting Up Living Wills
+For More Information About Healthcare Directives

 Put It In Writing